 The optimal pruning period for oak trees is during the dormant season, late fall/winter.
 This is recommended because oak wilt and other diseases are active in spring and summer and can infect a tree with open wounds.
-However; when tree companies abide by ANSI Pruning Standard and perform proper cuts with clean equipment, contracting a disease during or shortly after tree trimming should not be an issue for a healthy tree.
+However; when tree companies abide by ANSI Pruning Standard and perform proper cuts with clean equipment, contracting a disease during or shortly after tree pruning should not be an issue for a healthy tree.

 When Maple trees are pruned during the winter sap flows from the pruning cuts; generally, this will not hurt a mature tree.
-To avoid this issue altogether wait until summer to trim maple trees.
+To avoid this issue altogether, wait until summer to trim maple trees.
 Once the leaf buds open, the sap will no longer leak out from the pruning cuts.

 If you have fruit trees, it’s best to prune in late winter, as it will be better for fruit production and overall health.
 Pruning fruit trees in the spring or summer can lead to additional issues such as slowed fruit ripening and potential sunburn.
 If you have just planted your fruit tree or if your tree is fairly young, it’ll be important to have your tree pruned and properly trained and protected for future growth.
 If your tree has reached three years of age, less pruning is required.